Capital punishment in New York: 1965 quasi-abolition

-Efforts to reinstate the death penalty

 Following the ruling of Gregg v.
 Georgia, New York was one of the few states that did not immediately return the death penalty following the ruling.
 There was legislation to return the death penalty as a sanction that passed the Assembly and Senate, but was vetoed by Democratic Governors Hugh Carey and Mario Cuomo.

+A mandatory death sentence for murder committed by a life convict was still provided by the law of the time, under which serial killer Lemuel Smith was sentenced to death in 1983 for murdering a female prison officer.
+This statute was nullified in 1984.
+The electric chair was nevertheless maintained in workable conditions.

-In the late 1980s, Donald Trump designed an ad calling to bring back the death penalty in New York against the Central Park Five which consists of four black men and one Hispanic male, who were coerced into making false confessions and were wrongly convicted of raping and attempted murder of a white female jogger at Central Park in 1989.
+In 1989, Donald Trump designed an ad calling to bring back the death penalty in New York during the Central Park jogger case, four black men and one Hispanic male accused of the rape and attempted murder of a white female jogger in Central Park.
+They were exonerated in 2002.

+1995 reinstatement

+In 1994, Republican George Pataki was elected governor after promising during his campaign to reinstate the death penalty.

+On January 11, 1995, eleven days after Pataki took office, convicted killer Thomas J. Grasso, who had been sentenced to death by Oklahoma but was serving a sentence of 20 years to life in New York, was extradited from New York to Oklahoma to face execution.
+Grasso was transported to Buffalo Niagara International Airport and flown to Oklahoma.
+He was executed via lethal injection on March 20, 1995.
+The extradition was previously blocked by Pataki's predecessor Mario Cuomo who opposed capital punishment.

-Capital punishment was reinstated in New York in 1995 when Republican Governor George Pataki signed a new statute into law, which provided for execution by lethal injection.
-However, there were no executions when it was abolished in 2004 after the New York Court of Appeals declared the death penalty to be inadmissible under the constitution of New York.
+Capital punishment was reinstated in New York in 1995 for a wide-range of aggravating factors, when Pataki signed a new statute into law, which provided for execution by lethal injection.
+However, there were no executions before the capital punishment statute was nullified in 2004.

-In 1998, New York State allowed defendants who are guilty of murder that carries a sanction of death to plead guilty in a plea bargain to receive life without parole and avoid the death penalty which could only be imposed after a criminal trial.
-Critics of this law argue it violates the defendant's fifth amendment right against self-incrimination.
-In 2001, the New York Court of Appeals declared the law unconstitutional citing that defendants could be coerced by law enforcement into pleading guilty for a murder they did not commit.
+Statute ruled unconstitutional

 On June 24, 2004, the New York Court of Appeals, the state's highest court, held 4–3 in People v.
-LaValle that the state's death penalty statute violated the New York Constitution.
-Governor Pataki criticized the ruling and promised a quick legislative fix.
+LaValle that the state's death penalty statute violated the New York Constitution, because in case of a deadlocked jury the judge could impose a sentence lesser than life without parole, so jurors would be "coerced" to vote for death solely to prevent the convict from being paroled.
+Governor Pataki criticized the ruling and called for a quick legislative fix.

 Between December 2004 and February 2005, public hearings were held in Manhattan and Albany.
-New York Law School Professor and death penalty advocate Robert Blecker advocated strongly in favor of reinstatement, while Manhattan District Attorney Robert M. Morgenthau strongly opposed reinstatement.
+New York Law School professor and death penalty advocate Robert Blecker advocated strongly in favor of reinstatement, while Manhattan local prosecutor Robert M. Morgenthau strongly opposed reinstatement, an issue which had political significance during the subsequent district attorney elections.

-In 2005, Assembly Republicans introduced legislation to revive the death penalty which failed to pass.

-In 2007, the New York Court of Appeals heard arguments in People v.
-John Taylor, and, in rejecting the arguments of the Queens District Attorney, commuted the sentence to life without parole, leaving New York with an empty death row.

-As of 2007, there have been no efforts to return the death penalty.